 How can I maximize my mortgage affordability despite the stress test?

 - Raise your income: It’s easier said than done, but making more money can help you qualify for a bigger mortgage.Sometimes, it can help just to have your income look bigger on paper.
 For some reason, lenders only like income that comes from annual salaries.
-Hourly wages, commissions, bonuses, and self-employment income don’t get the same respect.
+Hourly wages, commissions, bonuses, and self-employment income don’t get the same consideration.
 If you have the option to trade these kinds of income for a bigger salary, it can help you look like a better candidate to the banks.

 - Save a bigger down payment: Making a larger down payment reduces the amount you need to borrow, and helps you save money on mortgage default insurance (often called CMHC insurance).
-Following our example above, you would qualify for a purchase price of $393,800 with a down payment of $39,380.
-If you could save an additional $51,980, your maximum purchase price would rise to $456,800 – a gain of $1.21 for every dollar you save.

 - Get a mortgage pre-approval: If you’re planning to buy a home in the next three or four months, getting pre-approved for a mortgage can help you shop with confidence.
 When you apply for pre-approval, your mortgage broker or lender will look at your financial situation and guarantee a maximum purchase price and interest rate for up to 120 days.
 If rates go down before you complete your purchase, you’ll get the lower rate.
 If rates go up, you’ll still get the rate you were pre-approved for.

-- Start with a variable-rate mortgage and convert to a fixed rate: If you want a fixed-rate mortgage but want to qualify for the maximum amount, you can start with a variable-rate mortgage to utilize the lower stress test rate and then convert to a fixed rate (with the same lender) after closing without having to pass the higher fixed-rate stress test.
-There is no penalty for doing this.
 Use caution with this method, because your lender can raise your mortgage rate at any time.
 Make sure you convert to a fixed-rate mortgage as soon as you can to avoid a situation where you’re potentially unable to afford your mortgage payments.

 The bottom line